 - flip chart paper

 - masking or painter's tape

 - thick markers (various colours)

 - pencils/pens

 - watch or cell phone for time-keeping

-- Poster 9.9.1: Power Diagramming a complex concept (Worksheet 1: in your learners' books)
+- Poster 9.9.1: Power Diagramming a complex concept

-- 1. Please refer to Pages 4-7 in this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 9 SLPs. - 2.
+- 1. Please refer to The front of this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 9 SLPs. - 2.
 Study the lesson in order to understand the content, methodology and time allocated for each lesson. - 3.
 Write the definition of "power" (found below in lesson plan) on the board or a poster.